 A three-day stay in the Kruger National Park is another highlight of the trip.
 “An African safari has almost become a luxury experience that’s only available to wealthy travellers.
 We wanted to make it available and affordable for everyone, so we did.
 It’s unlike anything Expat Explore offered before.
 We’re confident it will be quite an adventure for our passengers!”
 Jakes explains.

 The operations team finalised the itinerary at the end of 2016 and the trial tour embarked in February 2017.
 It was a special experience when the pair hopped on board and led the tour themselves.
-“The trial tour (with more than 8 nationalities on board) proved what we have always suspected.
+“The trial tour (with more than eight nationalities on board) proved what we have always suspected.
 People fell in love with South Africa and were amazed at what the country has to offer.
 Prospective visitors might know about Table Mountain, Nelson Mandela and our country’s complex history, but there is so much more to it than that.
 Everyone who joined us on tour wants to come back!”

 The range of South African tours is also a massive opportunity for Expat Explore to give back.
 “Having grown up in South Africa, we’ve seen and experienced the country.
-To us it’s more than just another destination.
-We hope that these tours will contribute to the communities we visit by creating jobs, and contributing to South Africa’s tourism industry as a whole.
+To us, it’s more than just another destination.
+We hope that these tours will contribute to the communities we visit by creating jobs and contributing to South Africa’s tourism industry as a whole.
 We’ve already received the most amazing support from local tourism boards and travel partners.
 It’s time to give back to South Africa,” said Jakes.

-Bookings are officially open and the first South African tours are set to depart from early in 2018.
 “I can’t wait to see our Expat Explore branded coaches roaming the highways of South Africa!”
 Carl enthused.

 “These SA tours were tailored to give guests the opportunity to experience the country’s cultural diversity.
 The South African public are hospitable, friendly and interesting.
 We have our feet on the ground and are ready to give visitors the true, insider experience.
 And did I mention that Roger Federer’s mother is from South Africa?”
 Jakes, a dyed-in-the-wool tennis enthusiast, couldn’t resist adding.